Aesculus californica: Toxicity and uses

 Native American tribes, including the Pomo, Yokuts, and Luiseño, used the poisonous nuts and seeds to stupefy schools of fish in small streams to make them easier to catch.
-The bark, leaves, and fruits contain the neurotoxic glycoside aesculin, which causes hemolysis of red blood cells.
+The bark, leaves, and fruits contain neurotoxic glycosides, which causes hemolysis of red blood cells.
 Buckeye also makes a good fireboard for a bow drill or hand drill.

 Native groups occasionally used the plant as a food supply; after boiling and leaching the toxin out of the seeds or nut meats for several days, they could be ground into a flour or meal similar to that made from acorns.
 The nectar and pollen of the flowers is toxic to honeybees, so the trees should not be planted near apiaries.
 When the shoots are small and leaves are new, they are lower in toxins and are grazed by livestock and wildlife.
 The flowers are a rich nectar source for many species of butterflies, and squirrels and chipmunks consume the seeds.
+Hydroquinone and epicatechin have been isolated from the seeds and have been shown to have allelopathic properties by inhibiting plant growth.

 It is used as an ornamental plant for its striking leaf buds, lime green foliage, fragrant white flowers, red-brown foliage in mid to late summer, and architectural silver branches through fall.
 The tree also acts as a soil binder, which prevents erosion in hilly regions.